Guides

 - On subsequent syncs, pass

-?modified_after=LAST_SYNC_TIMESTAMPto only fetch records updated since your last run - Paginate through results until
+?updated_since=LAST_SYNC_TIMESTAMPto only fetch records modified since your last run - Paginate through results until

 next_cursoris null